 Prospective Math, Science, or Environmental Studies Majors

 In order to explore or pursue some majors at Lewis & Clark, you must start on the path in your first semester of college.
-That is because courses in the Mathematical Sciences, Natural Sciences, and Environmental Studies are very sequential.
-Many classes are offered only in the fall, so if you wait, you could be set back an entire year.
+That is because courses in the Computer and/or Mathematical Sciences, Natural Sciences, and Environmental Studies are very sequential.
+Many classes are offered only in the fall, so if you wait, you could be set back on a major for an entire year.

 Before anything else, you must satisfy the quantitative reasoning prerequisite (QR 101) in order to be eligible to register for many introductory level math, computer science, and science classes.
 This can be done by:

 - scoring 53 or higher on the ALEKS placement exam

 - scoring 4 or 5 on the AP AB or BC Calculus exam

 - scoring 5, 6, or 7 on the IB Higher level Mathematics exam

 - transferring in a college course that is equivalent to QR 101 or higher

 To learn more about the QR 101 prerequisite and the ALEKS assessment, visit Placement Exams.

 NOTE: If you have qualifying AP or IB scores, please submit them to L&C prior to registration, as advanced standing credit may impact registration for prospective Computer and/or Mathematical Science, Natural Science, and Environmental Studies majors.